 Via dei Tribunali, 316

 During the war, these areas became bomb shelters for residents.
 Today, they are filled with old cars and bikes, under a layer of dust and garbage dumped here illegally for decades.
-The Bourbon Tunnel was once a police car pound and it seem that once your vehicle got here, it wasn’t coming back.
+The Bourbon Tunnel was once a police car pound and it seems that once your vehicle got here, it wasn’t coming back.

 Via delle Memorie

-Walking through the last 500 years of history, the tour takes you from the Palazzo Serra di Cassano and its history, to a basement of an ancient building and an aqueduct system dating back to 15th/16th century.
+Walking through the last 500 years of history, the tour takes you from the Palazzo Serra di Cassano and its history, to a basement of an ancient building and an aqueduct system dating back to the 15th/16th century.

 A quick stop at the War Museum with a glimpse of what was found in the subsoil sheds more light on the life of Neapolitans of the years gone by.
 You also visit a part of the Bourbon Tunnel and the abandoned cars.

 Descending into the aqueduct system equipped with a torch and a helmet, you’ll discover what it took the caretakers to maintain the ancient aqueducts.
-With a quick stop in the Bourbon Tunnel with abandoned cars, a huge water tank and abandoned subway project, the last part of the tour is on a small raft.
+With a quick stop in the Bourbon Tunnel with abandoned cars, a huge water tank and an abandoned subway project, the last part of the tour is on a small raft.

 Speleo Tour Light

-Here is your opportunity to cave your way through the ancient aqueducts, 15th century cisterns and narrow tunnels.
+Here is your opportunity to cave your way through the ancient aqueducts, 15th-century cisterns and narrow tunnels.
 Equipped with a caving helmet with a headlamp you will discover mysterious symbols carved on the water tanks as well as religious ones carved by those who maintained these places in past centuries.